Medical & Laboratory Director

 In short, age, on its own, isn’t a perfect predictor of whether you’ll need to use medical assistance at a given point in time to build your family, but it does show us that if you become infertile, treatments become much less effective with age.

 There are a few tests that are generally marketed to women as “fertility predictors” or “egg counters” that will reveal the secrets of their ovarian reserves.
 The most frequently mentioned is the AMH, followed by the FSH.
-These tests can be very helpful in predicting a woman’s response to fertility medications, if those medications are needed (which generally happens after a couple has tried to conceive naturally for a year).
-What they do not give us is a prediction of how fertile you are naturally, or how likely it is that you will struggle or get pregnant easily if you try at some point in the future.
+These tests can be very helpful in predicting a woman’s response to fertility medications, if those medications are needed (which generally happens after a couple has tried to conceive for a year).
+What they do not give us is a prediction of baseline fertility, or how likely it is that you will struggle or get pregnant easily if you try at some point in the future.

-The same appears true of FSH and time to natural conception:
+The same appears true of FSH and time to conception:

 While this study suffers from two weaknesses (low sample size and an endpoint that is not “live birth”), the data is persuasive.